waynodiablo/Oystercard/bookmark_manager/10_creating_a_modular_sinatra_app.md

 ## Learning Objectives covered

-* Laying out Sinatra in the modular style (!!!New LO)
+* Laying out Sinatra in the modular style
-* Week 3 learning objectives also covered??
+* Week 3 learning objectives also covered

 ## To complete this challenge, you will need to